On average, I get at least one comment or email per week asking the same question: What camera do you use when you travel?

 GoPro 3-way grip – This was the first “selfie stick” I bought for my GoPro, and it's handy for a variety of situations.

 GoPole EVO extendable pole – This see-through, extendable pole is perfect for water activities since it extends to 2 feet AND floats on its own.

-GoPole Bobber – This grip is my newest purchase.
-The Bobber floats just like the EVO, but isn't extendable at all.
+Floating grip – This grip floats just like the EVO, but isn't extendable at all.
 However, it takes up very little extra room in my bag, making it perfect to pack for those “just in case” moments.

 I've also got the GoPro Smart Remote, a wrist mount, a head mount (which only Elliot gets to use because my head is too small!), and a suction cup that I've used a couple times to mount my GoPro to a car.

 Yes, Elliot and I got seduced by drone deals a couple years ago, and picked up a Mavic Air.
 It took us a while to get into it, but Elliot now has his commercial drone license from the FAA, and we've started traveling with it a little more.

 Drone footage is fun to have, and I'm hoping to expand some of the services we can offer to brands and destinations to include aerial photo/video work.

 With a growing amount of camera gear to carry around with me, I decided to invest in a good set of camera bags.

 I went with the Pacsafe Camsafe, which is an anti-theft camera backpack that comes in two sizes.
 The larger bag can hold 25 liters and easily fits all my gear (and then some), while the smaller bag holds 17 liters and is better suited to trips where I'm either not taking an extra lens or not taking GoPro gear.

 I actually have BOTH of these backpacks because I couldn't decide which size I would use more often!
 It turns out that I tend to use the smaller one on shorter trips, and the bigger one on longer trips (like my overland trip in Africa).